Please reach us at rareiguanas@gmail.com if you cannot find an answer to your question.

 Owner information is not publicly displayed and is maintained in accordance with applicable data protection standards.

-Anyone who owns or possesses a certified diamond may create a registry record, including:
+Anyone who owns or lawfully possesses a certified diamond may create an IDR registry record, including:

 Yes.
 You may update or amend your registry record during your active registration period if ownership details or supporting information change.

-Registration duration depends on the plan selected (e.g., 5-year, 10-year, or lifetime).
+Registration duration depends on the plan selected, such as 5-year, 10-year, or lifetime registration.

-Records remain active for the selected term as long as the registration is maintained.
+Your record remains active for the selected term and accessible through the registry while the service is maintained.

-A diamond may only have one active registry record per ownership claim.
-IDR reserves the right to review or flag duplicate or conflicting registrations.
+A diamond may only have one active ownership registry record at a time.
+IDR reserves the right to review, flag, or investigate duplicate or conflicting registrations.

 No. IDR is a privately operated, independent registry service and is not a government entity.